XamarinUniversity/build2018-labs/lab2/README.md

 3. Next, to make it easy to compare two `CircleMessage` objects, let's implement `IEquatable<CircleMessage>` - add the interface to the class definition.

-4. Implement the `Equals` method by comparing the `Id` property and all our app properties.
+4. Implement the `Equals` method by comparing the `Id` property and all the app-specific properties.

 ```csharp
 public bool Equals(CircleMessage other)